lequan310/FlowerRecommendation/README.md

 ## Details
 * In this project, we will tackle the problem of classifying flower types (8 types in total) and recommending similar flower images based on the provided image.
 * For flower classification, we used supervised learning approach, specifically Convolutional Neural Network (CNN).
 We trained the model using AlexNet and ResNet50, then compare the model performance for evaluation.
 * For flower recommendation, we used unsupervised learning approach (clustering).
-We trained the KNN model and DBSCAN model, then compare the model performance for evaluation.
+We trained the K-means clustering model and DBSCAN model, then compare the model performance for evaluation.
 * There is a notebook file and a python file for each task.
 * Further details on approaches, evaluations, screenshots, etc. are available in the project report.